ecommerce

 Different Types of Ecommerce Platforms

-Before we get into what Magento offers, it’s useful to look into the various ways you can sell online.
+Before we get into what the Adobe offers, it’s useful to look into the various ways you can sell online.
 The platform you choose will largely depend on how much customization you want, whether you need to hire a specialized developer, and several other factors.
 From least to most complex, your options are:

 • Third-party marketplace like Amazon, eBay, or Etsy: You typically upload images and price your products to sell through the marketplace, and they take care of payment, inventory management, etc.